datreeio/datree/README.md

 `helm plugin install https://github.com/datreeio/helm-datree`

 ## Built-in schema & policy validation
 Every check will validate [your schema](https://hub.datree.io/schema-validation/#utm_source=github&utm_medium=organic_oss).
-In additional, there are 30 battle-tested rules for you to select to create your policy.
+In addition, there are 30 battle-tested rules for you to select to create your policy.

 The policy rules cover a variety of Kubernetes resources and use cases:
 * [Workload](https://hub.datree.io/workload/#utm_source=github&utm_medium=organic_oss)